hugo-sid/hugo-admonitions/README.md

 // Value should be between 0 (transparent) and 1 (opaque).
 $admonition-light-header-bg-opacity: 0.1; // Opacity for light mode background tint
 $admonition-dark-header-bg-opacity: 0.1; // Opacity for dark mode background tint

+// --- Header Text Colors (Per-Type Overrides) ---
+// Use the map to override header colors for specific admonition types.
+// This takes precedence over the default theme color.
+// Example:
+// $admonition-light-header-text-overrides: (danger: #ffffff, warning: #5c3a00);
+$admonition-light-header-text-overrides: () !default;
+$admonition-dark-header-text-overrides: () !default;
 ```

 To change the colors for specific admonition types (like `note`, `tip`, `warning`), define the `$admonition-colors-overrides` SASS map.
 This map will be merged with the module's default type colors, with your definitions taking precedence.